HDMI Cable Guide

 For HDMI cable lengths ranging from 5m to 10m, 24 AWG is highly recommended as this will provide the highest possible bandwidth, which will result in a far more reliable HDMI connection in this category.

-For cable lengths that are over 10m, we strongly recommend active solutions such as fibre optic HDMI cables, HDMI repeaters (amplifiers) or HDBaseT HDMI extenders as these will provide a reliable longer distance connection and are far less prone to attenuation.
+For cable lengths that are over 10m, we strongly recommend active solutions such as fibre optic HDMI cables, HDMI repeaters (amplifiers) or HDMI extenders as these will provide a reliable longer distance connection and are far less prone to attenuation.

 How Do I Know If My HDMI Cable is Providing Optimum Performance?

 Some signs of poor signal quality would include sparkles (white dots), screen blinking or drop outs (either sections of the video or the entire screen) or no signal at all.
-Unlike the analogue world where differences are possible between different cable grades even when the signal is completely stable, HDMI is far more robust and the signal will generally be perfect or issues will be very apparent.
+Unlike an analogue connection where differences are possible between different cable grades even when the signal is completely stable, HDMI is far more robust and the signal will generally be perfect or issues will be very apparent.